 - Walk-up primitive camping within the Pendarvis woods.

-- Free shuttle rides between the Welcome Lot and the Pendarvis Farm festival grounds.
+- Free bus rides between the Welcome Lot and the Pendarvis Farm festival grounds.

 - Parking